lolaedun/kindergarten-days/README.md

 1. Scroll back up and click "Deploy".
 Scroll down and click "Enable automatic deployment".
 1. Just beneath, click "Deploy branch".
 Heroku will now start building the app.
 When the build is complete, click "view app" to open it.
 1. In order to commit your changes to the branch, use git push to push your changes.

+### Acknowledgements

+I'm not sure I would have done all this work without the incredible support and encouragement from my mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)), personal circumstances made it challenging to keep going but he made sure I had the right amount of support to keep me going.

+I thoroughly enjoyed bringing this project to life from a small idea in my head.
+A big shout out to all the tutors who helped me when my brain felt scrambled, your simple explanations made me see my code from a fresh new perspective.